Baller-Lab/Baller_Lab_Guide/docs/study/study_procedures.md

 6)	Check the CNB Data

 Go to https://webcnp.med.upenn.edu/manual.html and click on “View Data” and then “Reports & Norm Data”.
 Under “Battery”, select the most updated msdep_k23_v# battery, and under “Site” select MSDEP.
 Click “Generate data report” and a sheet should download.
 On this sheet, you should ensure that there aren’t any gaps in the data and that the data came out the way you were expecting.
 If there are any gaps or problems in the data, reach out to Dr. Baller to trouble-shoot.
 Be sure to include the participants BBLID and the specific issues in the data when informing Dr. Baller.

+7)  Check the MoCA
+Score the MoCA and ensure that it is properly stored in Saturn in the participants folder.
+You can scan documents using the portable scanner in Richards.
+You will have to download the Epson ScanSmart App in order for this to work.